While you're babysitting, you might start to feel tired and wonder if it's okay to sleep or not.

 My book, Babysitting Business Secrets, is out now as an inexpensive ebook or full-color paperback.
 If you're serious about becoming the best babysitter you can be, or if you want to make as much money as possible, then this book is perfect for you.
 I reveal all my tricks and tips for first-time babysitters or experienced sitters who just want to up their game.
 Get your copy today!
 Or, learn more about the book.

 Most parents adjust the rates they pay for overnight babysitters to account for this.
 You will probably get paid less, usually about half your regular rate, during the overnight hours that you'll be sleeping.

-Are you having trouble getting kids to bed when babysitting? try my 8 bedtime secrets and you'll be a bedtime master in no time!
+Are you having trouble getting kids to bed when babysitting?
+Try my 8 bedtime secrets, and you'll be a bedtime babysitting master in no time!

 Taking a nap while the kids you're watching are still awake is pretty universally considered a bad idea.
 After all, you're specifically there to take care of them!

 If the kids are awake, you should be engaging with them, supervising them, and keeping them busy—not catching up on missed sleep!

 Avoid staying up late or going to a party the night before if you know you're going to have to babysit.
 Otherwise, you may be too exhausted to give the children you're watching the proper level of care.

 Catching some shut-eye yourself while kids are napping is a bit more of a grey area.
 Some parents might be okay with you resting while the kids have an afternoon nap.
 Other parents may expect you to be awake the entire time you're working, and could also expect you to do other tasks like cleaning or tidying up while the kids are asleep.

 If you do want to take a rest while kids are napping and it’s okay with parents, it should pretty much be a short snooze on the couch where you can get up easily if anything happens.